 Her godmother only just touched her with her wand, and at the same instant, her clothes were turned into cloth of gold and silver, all beset with jewels.
 This done, she gave her a pair of glass slippers, the prettiest in the whole world.
 Being thus decked out, she got up into her coach; but her godmother, above all things, commanded her not to stay until after midnight, telling her at the same time that if she stayed one moment longer, the coach would be a pumpkin again, her horses mice, her coachman a rat, her footmen lizards, and her clothes become just as they were before.

 She promised her godmother she would not fail to leave the ball before midnight; and then away she went, scarce able to contain herself for joy.
 The king’s son who was told that a great princess, whom nobody knew, was to come, ran out to receive her.
 He gave her his hand as she alighted out of the coach, and led her into the ball, among all the company.
-There was immediately a profound silence, they left off dancing, and the violins ceased to play, so attentive was everyone to contemplate the singular beauties of the unknown newcomer.
+There was immediately a profound silence, they left off dancing, and the violins ceased to play, so attentive was everyone to contemplate the singular beauty of the unknown newcomer.

 The king himself, old as he was, could not help watching her, and telling the queen softly that it was a long time since he had seen so beautiful and lovely a creature.